Ankow99/Ankow99/README.md

 - 👋 Hi, I’m @Ankow99 - Paul
 - I'm a Mechatronics Enginner with a background in Aeronautical Engineering
 - Driven Mechatronics Engineer with a background in Aeronautics, enthusiastic about designing and building challenging projects.
 A strategic and competent team player who excels in finding creative solutions to complex problems.
 Proficient in Computer-Aided Design, Aircraft Propulsion, and Computational Fluid Dynamics.
+Experienced in Linux system administration and desktop environment configuration, with a keen interest in tinkering with open-source technologies and system-level tools.
 Demonstrates strong attention to detail and a commitment to delivering high-quality work.

 ## ❯ Technologies & Tools